Arashhs/academic-kickstart/content/home/experience.md

     date_start: "2022-01-01"
     date_end: ""
     description: |
-      ##### Accurate Multivariate Time-Series Forecasting of POI Visits Numbers
+      ##### Spectral-Temporal Graph Neural Network for Forecasting Visiting Patterns

-      * Building a state-of-the-art GNN-based forecasting model to predict the hourly number of visits to 500 most visited POIs in Houston
+      * Modeled the problem of predicting the hourly number of visits to Points of Interest (POIs) across the U.S. as a multivariate time-series forecasting task.
-      * More specifically, we are building our multivariate time-series forecasting model by applying Recurrent Neural Networks (RNNs) to capture the time dependencies within POIs and an attention-based mechanism to capture the inter-POI correlations.
-We further utilize Graph Neural Networks (GNNs) to learn new representations for POIs based on the derived intra- and inter-series correlations to be able to make accurate predictions
+      * Developed a novel **Graph Neural Network-based** forecasting architecture to capture the POI relationships based on their associated feature and temporal correlations to build a dynamic graph.
+The proposed model captures temporal intra- and inter-series correlations using a two-step **attention** mechanism.
+The generated graph is then fed to a GNN layer to build new representations for POIs and conduct the forecasting based on the learned latent representations.

       ##### W4H: Wearables for Health and Disease Knowledge

-      * In this project, we are building an open-source toolkit to enable health facilities efficiently store, analyze, and visualize real-time wearable data from heterogeneous sources (e.g., Fitbit, Garmin, Apple Watch) under a unified data format that we are developing
+      * Building an open-source toolkit to enable health facilities efficiently store, analyze, and visualize real-time wearable data from heterogeneous sources (e.g., Fitbit, Garmin, Apple Watch) under a unified Geo-Referenced Multivariate Time-Series (GeoMTS) data format.
-      * We are developing a layered system architecture to separate the data engineering, data analysis, and data visualization tasks
+      * Developed a layered system architecture to separate the data engineering, analysis, and visualization tasks.
-      * We have utilized big data frameworks such as Spark and Kafka to meet the scalability and reliability requirements of our system
+      * Utilized big data frameworks such as **Spark** and **Kafka** to meet the scalability and reliability requirements of the system.
   - title: "Software R&D Intern"
     company: "Gam Electronics Co."
     company_url: ""